Visit

 FAQs

 We welcome our visitors to sketch in the galleries with pencils.
 To protect our floors and the artwork, we ask that you do not use wet mediums such as paint, watercolor, adhesives, epoxies, glues, crayons, and markers.
-We welcome you to participate in art making activities with our Learning and Engagement team if you would like to explore a wider range of mediums and materials.
+We welcome you to participate in art-making activities with our Learning and Engagement Department if you would like to explore a wider range of materials.

-The Studio Museum in Harlem provides free coat check to all people visiting the museum, and you are welcome to leave your items with us.
-There are a few items that we ask visitors to check before exploring the museum including luggage, any backpack or bag you cannot wear to the front of your body including hiking backpacks, scooters, selfie sticks, tripods, monopods, professional video equipment, skateboards, hoverboards, roller skates/blades, banners and signs, confetti, balloons, flowers and plants, drones or any other flying device, leaflets or other soliciting items, portable speakers, musical instruments, sounds amplifying devices or any item that may be deemed to put people or art at risk.
+Coat Check is free to all museum visitors, and you are welcome to leave your items with us.
+Items that must be checked include luggage, any backpack or bag you can't wear to the front of your body, scooters, selfie sticks, tripods, monopods, professional video equipment, skateboards, hoverboards, roller skates/blades, banners and signs, confetti, balloons, flowers and plants, drones or any other flying device, leaflets or other soliciting items, portable speakers, musical instruments, sound-amplifying devices, or any item that may be deemed to put people or art at risk.

-Yes, for safety reasons we prohibit anyone from bringing in weapons of any kind.
-This includes firearms, ammunition, cutting tools including pocketknives, pepper spray, mace, explosives including fireworks, flammable liquids, aerosols, hammers, saws, poles, and sticks.
-We ask that you refrain from bringing in alcohol or illicit items and substances.
-Our security team will inspect the bags of all our visitors to ensure that you didn’t forget to leave these items at home.
-Due to the danger associated with e-bike and e-scooter batteries, we also do not allow these items within our building.
+Yes, for safety reasons, we prohibit anyone from bringing in weapons of any kind.
+This includes firearms, ammunition, cutting tools, pocketknives, pepper spray, mace, explosives, fireworks, flammable liquids, aerosols, hammers, saws, poles, and sticks.
+We ask that you refrain from bringing in alcohol or illicit items or substances.
+Our Security Department will inspect the bags of all our visitors.
+Due to the danger associated with e-bike and e-scooter batteries, we do not allow these items within our building.

 Visitors may bring water into the Museum, and water fountains are available throughout the building.
-The Studio Café, located on the Lower Level, does not require a ticket to enter.
-To help keep the Museum pest-free, we are unable to store food in the coat check.
+Studio Cafe, located on the Lower Level, does not require a ticket to enter.
+To help keep the Museum pest-free, we are unable to store food in Coat Check.

-You are welcome to take photos during your visit!
+You are welcome to take photos during your visit.
 Please be mindful of any signs that may restrict photos near specific artworks or in specific spaces.
-We do not permit professional photography projects that are not pre-approved by the Museum including wedding photos or school fashion shoots, monopods, tripods, flash or other professional photography equipment, are not allowed.
-We ask visitors to refrain from taking up sections of the Museum for personal photography if the behavior is obstructive to the art or interrupts other visitor’s experiences.
+We do not permit professional photography projects that are not pre-approved by the Museum, including wedding photos or school fashion shoots, or the use of monopods, tripods, flash, or other professional photography equipment.
+Please refrain from taking up sections of the Museum for personal photography, as it may be obstructive to the art or interrupt other visitors' experiences.
 Please refrain from photographing or filming other guests.

 Items to check: